Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Resource.adminUsername.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Resource.adminUsername/
 ---

-# Use allowed regions
+# Administrator Username Types

 ## SYNOPSIS

-The adminUsername property should not be a string literal in nested templates.
+The adminUsername or administratorUsername property should not be a string literal in nested templates.

 ## DESCRIPTION